benreimer9/speak-about/readme.txt

 = How often are emails sent? =

 Currently they're set to every three hours.
+(Note that, technically, this is a minimum of 3 hours.
+After that time period your site needs to be visited once, by anyone, for the email to then be sent)